Fraternity Recruitment

 WHAT IS RECRUITMENT LIKE?

-The Interfraternity Council has 13 member fraternities that will participate in and host recruitment activities beginning the first week of classes.
-You need to register for this process and there is a $5 registration fee.
+The Interfraternity Council has 12 member fraternities that will participate in and host recruitment activities beginning the first week of classes.
+You need to register for this process.
 Registering for recruitment helps chapters know who is interested, how to contact them, and allows us to verify GPAs with the University.

-In the fall, we combine aspects of both formal and informal recruitment to create an "organized" recruitment experience.
-This means there will be a combination of both community-wide IFC recruitment events (in which all fraternities participate) and individual fraternity-hosted recruitment events.
+In the spring, the recruitment experience is often known as “informal recruitment”.
+Compared to the fall, this experience is shorter and has less community wide-IFC events as well as less individual fraternity events.
+There are still opportunities to meet each organization at our community wide Meet the Fraternities event that happens prior to the start of individual chapter events.
 The IFC recruitment events are intended to showcase each fraternity and allow potential new members to interact and connect with members of each fraternity.
 Individual fraternity-hosted events are intended to allow potential new members to focus their time and energies with specific fraternities of interest, to get to know them and their members on a deeper level.
 These fraternity-hosted events start out as open invitation events for all potential new members who have registered for recruitment.
-As the process continues, events will become invitation only in order to really decide who fits with their organization the best.
+As the process continues, events will become invitation only to really decide who fits with their organization the best.

-Each spring, this same process is replicated by on a smaller scale.
-While we can almost guarantee each fraternity will be recruiting during the fall semester, it is possible that not all fraternities will recruit in the spring.
+While this experience is similar in some ways to fall “formal recruitment”, it is meant to be a less intense experience.
+Additionally, while we can almost guarantee each fraternity will be recruiting during the fall semester, it is possible that not all fraternities will recruit in the spring.

 THINGS TO KEEP IN MIND